 Every once in a while we’re asked what is the most important thing that Houston area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is extremely important to the effectiveness of your HVAC system, not to mention your home's air quality.
-Research suggests that indoor air pollution is one of the top five environmental health risks?
+Replacing furnace and return air filters is extremely important to the proper performance of your HVAC system, not to mention your home's air quality.
+Did you know indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not a tough thing to do for most Houston homeowners, but there are often two obstacles to actually accomplishing this task:
+Changing the air filters is not a tough thing to do for most Houston homeowners, but there are often two challenges to actually accomplishing this task:

 - Replacing them at the proper time.

 Most filters have a printed "expiration" date on the wrapping.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Pay attention at the store and you'll see that some are designed to only last one month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be changed once every 6-12 months.
 The standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we recommend our readers to go by.
 If the filter is dirty, change it!
 A dirty air filter can exacerbate or cause damage to pricey components, like your compressor, so it's best to change it out more often than neglect it.
 If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer sometimes has a different recommendation from your HVAC equipment manufacturer.

 Figuring out how often to change your air filters hinges on several factors:

 - Type of filter your A/C system requires

 - The overall air quality of your Houston area home